eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 # Create an application

-If everything went fine in the previous step, you should already be logged on to the OpenShift cluster that has been assigned to you as part of the workshop.
-To double-check, switch tab to the Cloud Shell and type:
+In the previous section we have installed the necessary client command-line tools and we have tested the connection to our assigned OpenShift cluster.
+In this part of the workshop we will create an application using one of the Cloud Native Toolkit started kits.
+For this, we first need to make sure our connection to the cluster is still active.
+To check this, switch tab to an IBM Cloud Shell and type:

 ```bash
 $ oc project
 ```
-This should list the currently active project.
-If you receive the error message telling that you are not logged on, complete the steps in the
+This should return the project that is currently active.
+If you receive an error message telling that you are not logged on, complete the [Copy Login Command](1-Prereqs.md#the-ibm-cloud-shell)

 ## Create the development namespace